 Content creation, development and refinement are important aspects of the web design process.
-A good article will generally consist of at least 1500 words and where necessary include a rich selection of media and detailed bibliography.
+A good article will generally consist of at least 1000 - 1500 words and where necessary include a rich selection of media and detailed bibliography.
 I've provided copywriting services to several clients, authoring comprehensive articles from scratch and expanding / improving others.

 More than 50% of online traffic now comes from tablets and smartphones, so it's essential that websites load quickly.
 To help website designers assess page loading speeds, Google has developed PageSpeed, a tool that monitors performance and gives technical advice on how load times can be improved.
 I use this tool to optimize my clients' websites and in some cases have achieved a near 100% score.

 All website designers should understand the importance of presenting content in a way that's aesthetic, interesting and varied.
 Good typography is crucial, but so is media with the power to enhance messaging and impact.
 Obvious choices of media include video, quotes, infographics, interactive graphs and charts.
 Shown below is a selection of infographics I've designed for clients involved with ISO 9001.